How Can I Get My Records From Former Doctors?

 Under the federal Health Insurance Portability and Accountability Act (HIPAA), you have the right to access your medical records, get copies of them, and amend (correct) them.
-Sometimes state laws dictate the exact process to request records and how much you'll have to pay to get them.
-(To get basic information about HIPAA, see What is the Health Insurance Portability and Accountability Act (HIPAA)?)
+There are some limited exceptions, such as some legal materials.
+Sometimes, state laws dictate the exact process to request records and how much you'll have to pay to get them.

 Ready to create your will?